 - Use a web browser to browse, navigate and conduct research.

-- Use Windows or MacOS to copy, paste, move and rename files.
+- Use computer operating system to copy, paste, move and rename files.

 - Open and save word processing files.

 - Copy and paste text or graphics from one window or application to another.